Skip to main content

 tip

 The server-side API key in the LLM Connection can be set to a dummy value (e.g. dummy).
-The gateway detects Codex's User-Agent and forwards the client's own credentials, either their OpenAI subscription or their own API key, to the upstream provider instead.
+The gateway detects Codex's User-Agent and forwards the client's own credentials.

 bash